-Per Se is one of those rare restaurants which almost never have any dissatisfied guests.
-It is almost impossible to accomplish that, but Per Se manages to keep its guests happy dish after dish, year after year.
+Per Se is one of the classic luxury restaurants in New York.
 The menus are changed every day so Per Se never plays safe and solely relies on classic dishes, even if you can rely on always having the delicious “Oysters and Pearls” dish.
 You will have different dishes even if you dine at the restaurant two days in a row.
-But most impressive when it comes to Per Se is its amazing ability of consistency – always top quality!
+But most impressive when it comes to Per Se is its amazing ability of consistency.

 Chef Patron Thomas Keller has become like a culinary Father of the Nation in the United States.
 Many fantastic chefs have worked with him and been trained by him over the years.
 It is not just kitchen staff who have been trained by Keller, it is all staff within the hospitality business which still work for him or worked at one of his restaurants before they continued their careers somewhere else.
 Thomas Keller has become a master of using French cooking techniques and his French Laundry in Napa Valley has become his most famous restaurant.

 Per Se is located at Columbus Circle in New York on the fourth floor of the Time Warner Center where you also can find other fine restaurants such as Masa just on the opposite side.
 Adam Tihany was given the task of designing Per Se with references to French Laundry and Chef Keller, such as the garden at the entrance with the signature blue door.
 The style of the restaurant is very inviting and you have great Central Park views through the huge windows and can enjoy a big open fireplace in the centre of the dining room.